-This man was not progressively healed but Jesus healed him “immediately.”
+This man was not progressively healed; Jesus healed him “immediately.”
 This was instantaneous healing.

 And that day was the Sabbath.

-The Jews forbid labor on the Sabbath day.
-The Mishna added additional laws to the Old Testament about the Sabbath making it very burdensome to observe.
+The Jews forbade labor on the Sabbath day.
+The Mishna added additional laws to the Old Testament about the Sabbath, making it very burdensome to observe.
 It became a weight on the people.
 The Sabbath was central to Jesus’ conflict with His opponents.